-(1) $$E(C_i) = PatAge \cdot exp (\alpha_0 + \alpha_1 Coinv_i + \alpha_2 MNC_i + \alpha_3 PatStock_f + \alpha_4 TeamSize_i + \alpha_5 Gdelay_i + H_i + T_i)$$ where C is the total number of non-self citations an Indian-based patent i receives by the end of 2010.
+(1) $$E(C_i) = \operatorname{PatAge}i \cdot \exp(\alpha_0 + \alpha_1 \operatorname{Coinv}i + \alpha_2 \operatorname{MNC}i + \alpha_3 \operatorname{PatStock}f + \alpha_4 \operatorname{TeamSize}i + \alpha_5 \operatorname{Gdelay}i + H_i + T_i)$$ where C is the total number of non-self-citations an Indian-based patent ireceives by the end of 2010.
 The key coefficients of interest are those on Coinv and MNC, which are dummy variables indicating whether or not a patent is coinvented and whether or not it is assigned to a multinational assignee.
-The key task here is to compare co-invented and MNC-owned patents generated India with patents generated by Indian indigenous firms.
+The key task here is to compare coinvented and MNC-owned patents generated in India with patents generated by Indian indigenous firms.
 In addition, we also control for other factors that may influence citations.
-PatStock denotes the assignee f's threeyear patent stock before the date of application.
+PatStock denotes the assignee f's three-year patent stock (three-year cumulative sum of US patents) before the date of application.
 We used PatStock as a proxy for a company's inventive productivity at the time of patent creation.
 TeamSize is the total number of inventors on the patent.
-If larger teams are required for more "fundamental" (and potentially more valuable) inventions (Jones, 2006), and larger teams are more likely to be international teams, then this could introduce a mechanical positive association between co-invention and quality -- the TeamSize variable helps us control for this.
+If larger teams are required for more "fundamental" (and potentially more valuable) inventions (Jones 2009), and larger teams are more likely to be international teams, then this could introduce a mechanical positive association between coinvention and quality-the TeamSize variable helps us control for this.
 Gdelay is the year delay between the patent's application date and grant date.
 As mentioned earlier, forward citations are truncated in a sense that recently granted patents have less time to garner citations than earlier ones.
 To correct this, we estimate the PQML mode with "exposure" (Cameron and Trivedi 1998).
 PatAge is the age of the patent, which serves as the exposure variable and is calculated as the days between the application date and the end of 2010.
 Thus the natural log of PatAge enters as an offset in the conditional mean.
-"Exposure" assumes that the likelihood of events is not changing over time.
+Inclusion of the "exposure" variable controls for the effect of the passage of time on the likelihood of citation if that effect is constant over time.
 However, this may not be true, so we also include grant year fixed effects T and HJT subcategory fixed effects.

-Table 3 shows the results.
-Column 1 includes a co-invention dummy; Column 2 includes a MNC assignee dummy; Column 3 includes both dummies.
-Across all three specifications, the coefficients on the co-invention dummy and the MNC assignee dummy are positive and significant.
-The coefficient of 0.239 in Column 1 can be interpreted that co-invented patents receive 27% (exp(0.239)-1) more non-self forward citations than purely Indian generated patents.
-Similarly, Column 2 suggests that MNC-sponsored patents-with a multinational assignee-receive 45% more citations than ones under the sponsorship of Indian indigenous enterprises, whether they are co-invented or not.
-It turns out that almost all co-invention in India is found in MNC-sponsored patents, so we cannot estimate much of a separate coefficient for the MNC assignee dummy when we also control for co-invention dummy in Column 3.
-The two dummies are highly collinear.
-It is also notable that team size has a positive and significant effect on patent quality.
+Table 5.3 shows the results.
+Column (1) includes a coinvention dummy, column (2) includes a MNC assignee dummy, and column (3) includes both dummies.
+Across all three specifications, the coefficients on the coinvention dummy are positive and significant.
+The coefficient of 0.239 in column (1) can be interpreted as suggesting that coinvented patents receive 27 percent (exp(0.239)-1) more non-self-forward citations than purely Indian-generated patents.
+Similarly, column (2) suggests that MNC-sponsored patents-with a multinational assignee-receive 45 percent more citations than ones under the sponsorship of Indian indigenous enterprises, whether they are coin-